- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

-• The more recoveries you miss while trying to time the market, the more value you lose out on
+- Time in the market is better than timing the market.
+The more recoveries you miss while trying to time the market, the more value you lose out on.

-• Seek well-diversified portfolios that reduce risk and endure through time
+- Seek well-diversified portfolios that are adjusted to your risk tolerance and can endure through volatile times.

 Navigating market volatility and uncertainty

 These are turbulent times for investors.
-Rising interest rates, stubbornly high inflation, recession fears, and the Russia-Ukraine crisis continue to rock market sentiments around the world.
+Unclear interest rate outlook, inflation flare-ups, recession fears, and geopolitical conflicts continue to rock market sentiments around the world.

 Data shows that those who stick with an investment plan at a risk level suitable for their goals — while remaining diversified, strategic and passive in asset allocation, and at a low cost — stand a much better chance of success than others who try to speculate and time their exposure to markets, geographies, and sectors.